CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 In the following user guide, you can learn how to:

-* apply for service access;
+* Apply for service access;
-* encrypted and upload sensitive data via a web browser using SD Connect;
+* Encrypt and upload sensitive data via a web browser using SD Connect;
-* encrypted and upload sensitive data programmatically;
+* Encrypt and upload sensitive data programmatically;
-* download and decrypt data using the Crypt4gh application.
+* Download and decrypt data using the Crypt4gh application.

 ## Key features